-Join Jane Barratt for an in-depth discussion in this video New player options, part of Personal Investing Basics.
+Join Jane Barratt for an in-depth discussion in this video New player options, part of Managing Your Personal Investments.

 - Up until recently, there really was only two options…in managing money:…doing it yourself or outsourcing it to an advisor.…In the last few years, thankfully, things have changed.…Consider first the four main elements…in how to make a choice on how to invest your money.…It's time, costs, risks, and returns.…Now, risk and returns are a function…of what you choose to invest your money in,…from higher risk, higher potential return stocks,…to lower risk, lower potential return bonds.…

 The time and cost factors are two things…you now have much more control over.…Let's start with time.…If you're getting started,…ask yourself this important question:…do I want to be educated on what's going on with the market…and with my investments, or I would I prefer…to "set it and forget it"?…There's no right answer, but be forewarned.…If you choose the set and forget option,…what's your pain tolerance for checking in on your balance…and seeing that it's down by 20%?…Would you panic and sell to cash out what remains,…or would you stick with it and wait for the cycles to turn?…